wcooper90/bootcamp-web-starter/README.md

 #### Running Storybook

-In order to use story book you can simply run the following command
+In order to use Storybook you can simply run the following command

 ```bash
 $ npm run storybook